gnn-tracking/paper-plots/README.md

-# Code for 2023 paper writeup
+# Plots for papers

+This repository (in particular the `notebooks` subfolder) contains code for the plots in our paper and presentations.